michael-milette/moodle-enrol_invitation/README.md

 * {$a->location} : Picked-up from one of the following places: A field called **location** in your course format - only available in some 3rd party course formats, a custom course field called **location**\'**.
 If neither of these exist, its value will simply be 'online'.
 Important: These variables cannot be used when setting the default message for an instance of Invitation or when sending the invitation.
 * {$a->supportemail} : Support email address for the site.
 If not defined, will use the address of the primary administrator.
 * {$a->emailmsgunsubscribe} : Unsubscribe/Support message.
+* {$a->email} : Invitees email address - always available.
+* {$a->username} : Invitees username - only available if the user already has an account on the site, otherwise blank.
+* {$a->firstname} : Invitees first name - only available if the user already has an account on the site, otherwise blank.
+* {$a->lastname} : Invitees last name - only available if the user already has an account on the site, otherwise blank.
+* {$a->surname} : This is an alias for {$a->lastname}.

+If you are using a filter plugin such as [FilterCodes](https://moodle.org/plugins/filter_filtercodes), you can also use its plain text tags.
+However, keep in mind that profile related tags such as {firstname}, {lastname}, {username}, {email}, etc. refer to the profile of the user sending the invitation, not the person who is being invited.
+To work around this, use the above mentionned tags instead.

 Reminder: If you have a multi-language site, you will need to customize the message for each language.